 What We Didn’t

-And if you haven’t figured it out yet, that stick in the middle (aka control shaft), replaces the full sized Segway’s handle bars, allowing you to simply lean (with your legs) to turn.
-It’s height adjustable and after some testing I found the ideal height to be at my knees.
+And if you haven’t figured it out yet, that stick in the middle (aka control shaft), replaces the full-sized Segway’s handlebars, allowing you to simply lean (with your legs) to turn.
+Its height is adjustable, and after some testing, I found the ideal height to be at my knees.
 Why?
 It’s the closest point from my legs to the knee pad on the control shaft, allowing me to move with the least amount of effort.
 This steering bar makes the Minipro Segway look rather unique, but it’s still a fun and useful personal transporter.
 If the lack of handlebars concerns you but you like the idea of a personal transporter, consider the best adult electric scooter instead so you have something to hold on.

 For added safety, and riding it at night, there are a set of white LED lights on the front, and a set of colored LED lights – the latter can be adjusted to display different colors via the app – on the back.
 When you turn, the rear lights will flash in that direction and do the same when you’re coming to a stop.
 A sort of turn signal, if you will.

-Yes, there is smartphone app.
-And not in vein.
-In addition to remotely being able to control the Segway Mini Pro via Bluetooth, you can view your total miles, remaining battery life as well as compete with other riders on stats.
-It also allows you to see where other Segway owners are relative to you, though personally I’d turn this feature off since it’s a bit creepy.
+Yes, there is a smartphone app.
+And not in vain.
+In addition to remotely being able to control the Segway Mini Pro via Bluetooth, you can view your total miles, and remaining battery life as well as compete with other riders on stats.
+It also allows you to see where other Segway owners are relative to you, though personally, I’d turn this feature off since it’s a bit creepy.
 Lastly, there is a lock function, that will cause the Segway Mini to beep and shake if someone tries to pick it up or move it.

 And about that remote control feature.
 It’s fairly intuitive, though it will, much like the Segway Mini Pro, take a little bit of practice.
-The interface is effectively a dot inside of circle.
-Drag it up to drive forward, left to turn left and so forth.
-I should note that speed is greatly reduced when controlling it remotely and as a result it’s difficult to drive over small thresholds.
+The interface is effectively a dot inside of the circle.
+Drag it up to drive forward, left to turn left, and so forth.
+I should note that speed is greatly reduced when controlling it remotely, and as a result, it’s difficult to drive over small thresholds.

-Like the full sized Segway, which many have heard of but have not ridden, you simply lean forward or backwards to travel in that direction.
+Like the full-sized Segway, which many have heard of but have not ridden, you simply lean forward or backward to travel in that direction.
 That’s the easy part.
 Turning takes a bit more acclimation.
-But because the Segway Mini Pro can pivot, much like a tank, I found it best to stop to turn, at least until one gets adjusted to leaning on the control shaft to change direction during forward movement.
-Turning in reverse is a bit of a brain f*ck as it feels counter intuitive, but once you’ve done it again and again – I suggest practicing – it becomes a bit more second nature.
+But because the Segway Mini Pro can pivot, much like a tank, I found it best to stop to turn, at least until one gets adjusted to leaning on the control shaft to change direction during forwarding movement.
+Turning in reverse is a bit of a brain f*ck as it feels counterintuitive, but once you’ve done it again and again – I suggest practicing – it becomes a bit more second nature.

-Which perhaps is what makes the Segway Pro Mini so much fun to ride: it’s intuitive to control as soon as you step on.
-The first few miles are the most challenging as your feet, toes and calves will over compensate in terms of balance.
-But with time you’ll start to relax making longer rides more viable as you’ll experience much less discomfort.
+This, perhaps, is what makes the Segway Pro Mini so much fun to ride: it’s intuitive to control as soon as you step on it.
+The first few miles are the most challenging, as your feet, toes, and calves will overcompensate in terms of balance.
+But with time, you’ll start to relax, making longer rides more viable as you’ll experience much less discomfort.
 But there is no disputing the challenge of effectively standing still for long periods of time.
 Once you’ve reached this point, it’s only then that I suggest you practice opening doors, driving over imperfections in the ground, and traversing both inclines and slopes.
 But take caution riding across the latter in a perpendicular fashion, as it’s far more challenging than any of the aforementioned.

 Riding down hills isn’t too much of a challenge as the Segway’s motors and gyro will automatically compensate for both the lean and speed.
 As result, your brain will have to do little in terms of calculating the change in grade.

 Riding across a hill, or in a perpendicular fashion, on the other hand, is far more challenging.
-First you’ll logically attempt lean with the angle as to avoid touching the control shaft.
-Don’t do that as the Segway knows you’re on angle and will change the point of center on the control arm such that you can stand straight up and lean on the control arm.
+First, you’ll logically attempt lean with the angle to avoid touching the control shaft.
+Don’t do that, as the Segway knows you’re on an angle and will change the point of center on the control arm such that you can stand straight up and lean on the control arm.
 I suggest pressing down with the outer foot as much as possible to compensate, but it’s easier than it sounds.
 To that end, sudden angle changes like this will require more brain training and practice, but with time should become easier.
-That all said, this is when I felt the most off balance of all my riding.
+That all said, this is when I felt the most off-balance of all my riding.

-As far traversing small bumps and imperfections in the road: it’s a none issue, provided they’re not more than 1″ in height.
-Anything greater and it might struggle to ride over it.
+As far as traversing small bumps and imperfections in the road: it’s a none issue, provided they’re not more than 1″ in height.
+Anything greater, and it might struggle to ride over it.
 I attempted to ride over my front door’s threshold, which is just short of a few inches high.
 In effect, it’s a wedge.
-I rode up to the threshold, stopped, approached with apprehension, hit the threshold, leaned forward, and then in attempt to gain traction and ride over it, the Segway Mini speed up too much and spit out behind me.
+I rode up to the threshold, stopped, approached with apprehension, hit the threshold, leaned forward, and then in an attempt to gain traction and ride over it, the Segway Mini sped up too much and spit out behind me.
 I landed on my feet, but I could see how this could lead to a good portion of accidents with the Segway Mini Pro.
-That said, it is capable of riding on grass thanks to the pneumatic tires, and ride comfort on side walks and different types of road ways feels smooth thanks to the Segway Mini’s suspension system.
+That said, it is capable of riding on grass thanks to the pneumatic tires, and ride comfort on sidewalks and different types of roadways feel smooth thanks to the Segway Mini’s suspension system.

-Ultimately, riding the Segway, requires that you bend your knees, lean with your hips and look into the turns, much like driving a car.
+Ultimately, riding the Segway requires you to bend your knees, lean with your hips, and look into the turns, much like driving a car.
 And while that might sound a bit like a challenging proposition, it’s also what makes it enjoyable and fun to ride, especially as you become more confident and ride with less apprehension.

 So what about problems or issues with the Segway Mini Pro.
 While it’s an excellently built product, with very few chinks in its armor, there is one that I did occasionally take issue with: its brain (or computer).